caiomsouza/microsoft-azure-big-data-on-the-cloud/azure-data-explorer/README.md

 - Only way to get data from ADX is using ADX, data stored in a proprietary format in ADX internal Blob Store.

 ### ADX vs SQL DW
-- SQL DW: You can update and delete
+- SQL DW: You can update and delete | Insert/update capability
 - SQL DW: Design to build Data Warehouses (Star Schema - Fact and dimensions tables)
 - ADX: Flexibility to deal with unstrucutured